Hecate: Cult

 Worship of Hecate existed alongside other deities in major public shrines and temples in antiquity, and she had a significant role as household deity.
 Shrines to Hecate were often placed at doorways to homes, temples, and cities with the belief that it would protect from restless dead and other spirits.
 Home shrines often took the form of a small Hekataion, a shrine centred on a wood or stone carving of a triple Hecate facing in three directions on three sides of a central pillar.
-Larger Hekataions, often enclosed within small walled areas, were sometimes placed at public crossroads near important sites – for example, there was one on the road leading to the Acropolis.
-Likewise, shrines to Hecate at three way crossroads were created where food offerings were left at the new Moon to protect those who did so from spirits and other evils.
+Larger Hekataions, often enclosed within small walled areas, were sometimes placed at public crossroads near important sites, such as on the road to the Acropolis.
+Likewise, shrines to Hecate at three-way crossroads were created where food offerings were left at the new Moon to protect those who did so from spirits and other evils.
 In Zerynthus there was a cave dedicated to Hecate.

 Dogs were sacred to Hecate and associated with roads, domestic spaces, purification, and spirits of the dead.
 Dogs were also sacrificed to the road.
 This can be compared to Pausanias' report that in the Ionian city of Colophon in Asia Minor a sacrifice of a black female puppy was made to Hecate as "the wayside goddess", and Plutarch's observation that in Boeotia dogs were killed in purificatory rites.
 Dogs, with puppies often mentioned, were offered to Hecate at crossroads, which were sacred to the goddess.